A white car cornering at speed.

-Speed Limits in New Zealand
+Speed limits in New Zealand

 Speed limits in New Zealand are measured in kilometres per hour (kph) and can range up to 110 km/h.
-Drivers are advised to get familiar with the important road rules and to keep to the speed limits.
+Drivers are advised to become familiar with the important road rules and to keep to the speed limits.
 VroomVroomVroom has compiled a quick guide to the maximum and minimum speed limits in New Zealand.

 How fast should I drive in New Zealand?

-Based on Driving offences and penalties issued by the NZ Transport Agency, drivers may be subjected to a fine and will incur demerit points for speeding.
+According to the driving offences and penalties issued by the NZ Transport Agency, drivers may be subjected to a fine and will incur demerit points for speeding.
 You may get a 28-day licence suspension if caught for driving over the speed limit and may also be charged with careless, dangerous or reckless driving.

 Are there minimum speed limits in New Zealand?